 Materials come with baggage, layers of history, social meaning, and emotional preconceptions, all of which contribute to their perceived character.
 Glass is an honored material, surrounded by respect and admiration, equipped with an arsenal of art techniques that render it as ultimately precious.
-Throughout its millennia-long history, it accompanied people in high places of reverence and distinction, whether it took a form of medieval stained glass, heraldic glassware, or a cast glass award.
+Throughout its millennia-long history, it accompanied people in high places of reverence and distinction, whether it took the form of medieval stained glass, heraldic glassware, or a cast glass award.

-On the other hand, its ultimate look-alike and the most despicable imitator—plastic, especially in the form of containers, is a fitting metaphor for our society’s modus operandi.
-While providing neat packages that appear transparent, plastic insulates us from issues loaded with potential discomfort, directly connected with its origin and use.
+On the other hand, its ultimate look-alike and the most despicable imitatorâplastic, especially in the form of containers, is a fitting metaphor for our societyâs modus operandi.
+While providing neat packages that appear transparent, plastic insulates us from issues loaded with potential discomfort directly connected to its origin and use.
 Catering to our insatiable appetite for what is perceived as conveniences and hastily dismissed after a single use with a minor pang of guilt, discarded containers that come in all imaginable shapes and sizes are indeed the shells of our consumerist urges.

 In my work, elaborately ornate glass is molded over plastic, and plastic, in turn, is heat-shaped to mimic the glass; two materials appear to be fused together.
-Even though stained glass, instead of windows, is mounted on plastic, it still attempts to tell stories even if they can’t be easily deciphered.
+Even though stained glass is mounted on plastic instead of windows, it still attempts to tell stories even if they canât be easily deciphered.

-And that’s what the refuSZed is.
+And thatâs what the refuSZed is.

 refuSZed shows artwork created: